ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 # Example (2/3)

--   We add a new feature: if a name like `Donald` is passed from the command line, the program prints `Hello, Donald!`.
+-   We add a new feature: if a name like `Maurizio` is passed from the command line, the program prints `Hello, Maurizio!`.
 Without arguments, the program still writes `Hello, world!`:

     ```
     $ ./hello
     Hello, world!

-    $ ./hello Donald
+    $ ./hello Maurizio
-    Hello, Donald!
+    Hello, Maurizio!
     ```

 -   We have added a feature but preserved compatibility (without arguments, the program still works the same as version `1.0.1`), so the new version will be `1.1.0`.